Hobart Equipment Plant to relocate

 The move is being made in order to align all machine assembly, warehousing and customer service within existing operations at its sister company, Miller Electric, which already produces a number of Hobart equipment products.

+Becky Tuchscherer, group president, said 54 employees in total will be affected.

-Affected employees in the Troy workforce will be offered opportunities in similar roles at the facilities in Appleton or are eligible to apply for open positions in any of the local business units.
-Any remaining displaced employees will be offered separation packages and other assistance services.
+Affected employees in the Troy workforce will be offered opportunities in similar roles at the facilities in Appleton or are eligible to apply for open positions in any of the local business units within ITW, Tuchscherer said.
+Any remaining displaced employees will be offered separation packages and other assistance services, she said.

+Tuchscherer said this is the only moved being planned from Hobart operations located in Troy.

-“This move is being made to fully leverage the assets we have across the welding enterprise,” said Becky Tuchscherer, group president.
+“This move is being made to fully leverage the assets we have across the welding enterprise,” Tuchscherer said in a press release released Tuesday morning.
 “This decision to move in no way reflects the level of skill and dedication of our workforce here.
 We appreciate the long standing support of the Troy community.
 Our commitment to the community remains strong, as the Hobart Brothers Company Filler Metal businesses will continue to operate in all existing facilities, with headquarters in Troy.”